regularlabs/regularjs/README.md

 ## onReady

-Runs a function when the document is loaded (on ready state)
+Runs a function when the document is loaded (on ready state).

 #### Syntax